 Under PRC laws, an enterprise that operates and provides express delivery services must obtain a Courier Service Operation Permit listing out all the regions it and its branches are allowed to operate in.
 Such enterprise needs to make a filing with the relevant postal authority to update its Courier Service Operation Permit to include any additional regions it plans to expand into.
 All of our consolidated affiliated entities engaging in the express delivery services have obtained the Courier Service Operation Permits, which has covered the majority part of China.
 However, we cannot assure that all of our consolidated affiliated entities have timely made filing with relevant postal authority to update their Courier Service Operation Permits with respect to the regions they operate in.
 Failure to make such filing may subject us to a correction order or fines.
-In addition, an enterprise engaging in road freight transportation is required to obtain a Road Transportation Operation Permit from the relevant county-level road transportation administrative bureau, while a foreign-invested enterprise (including its subsidiaries) engaging in road freight transportation must obtain the approval from the provincial-level road transportation administrative bureau.
+In addition, an enterprise engaging in road freight transportation is required to obtain a Road Transportation Operation Permit from the relevant county-level road transportation administrative bureau.
 Similarly, our network partners also need to obtain necessary licenses and permits to operate express delivery and transportation business.
 We can provide no assurance that all of our network partners have obtained all of the licenses and permits necessary for their business.
 Failure to obtain such licenses and permits may result in suspension of operation, fines or other penalties by government authorities.
-In addition, companies that apply for the Courier Service Operation Permit are subject to certain service capability requirements, including sufficiency of express delivery personnel.
-Certain of our consolidated affiliated entities applied for and obtained their Courier Service Operation Permits by applying the express delivery personnel of our network partners as our own.
+In addition, companies that apply for the Courier Service Operation Permit are subject to certain service capability requirements, including sufficient number of express delivery personnel.
+Certain of our consolidated affiliated entities applied for and obtained their Courier Service Operation Permits by accounting the express delivery personnel of our network partners as our own.
 If any of our consolidated affiliated entities are found to have failed to meet the service capability requirements at the time of applying for or during the validity of such permit, such entities may be subject to a fine ranging from RMB10,000 to RMB30,000 and their Courier Service Operation Permits may be revoked.

 After obtaining the Courier Service Operation Permit, an enterprise is further required to maintain its express delivery service operations during the validity of such permit.
 Where the permit-holder does not operate any express delivery services for a period of time over six months without due grounds after obtaining the Courier Service Operation Permit, or suspends its business for more than six months without authorization, the postal administrative departments may cancel the Courier Service Operation Permit of such holder.

-As of December 31, 2017, nine of our consolidated affiliated entities have not been in operation of express delivery service for more than six months.
-As a result, their Courier Service Operation Permits may be cancelled by the relevant regulatory authorities, although we are currently not aware of any such cancellation or notice of cancellation.
-If we become subject to such penalty, our business, results of operations, financial condition and prospects could be adversely affected.
+We are currently not aware of any such cancellation or notice of cancellation.
+If we become subject to such cancellation, our business, results of operations, financial condition and prospects could be adversely affected.